 It won’t be possible to do every field trip.
 If you’re at a school where each grade has the traditional trips that they do each year, this will be more difficult (but not impossible).

 This can work in two ways.
 Some of the kids might get to do the field twice (if they’re in the younger grade) or some of the older kids won’t get to do the traditional one.

 Pick your battles about this.
 We got around a few by working with the other teachers in the grade level.

 For a few, our students went with the grade level that was taking the trip, leaving behind the other grade with a substitute or by splitting them for the day.
 This was my least favourable option because it meant half of the class didn’t get to take part.
 We tried to schedule field trips in both grades on the same days so everyone was out at the same time.

 Whenever possible, use alternatives to field trips.
 We even asked students to help us decide which ones to do.
 Instead of going on an expensive science field trip that would only benefit half the class, we used the same amount of money to purchase materials that could be used to replicate the activities in our classroom for everyone.

 An example is a car building task for Grade 5 science at a local science museum.
 Between the cost of the program, the bus ride and the organization of parent volunteers, we were able to instead purchase car kids for everyone.
 We taught the specific grade level outcomes and assessed the projects by grade level, but everyone in the class got to bond over building cars, learning about electric engines and how to make a car drive the farthest based on wheel alignment.

-But what if I’m teaching online because there’s a pandemic?
+But what if I’m teaching online?
 How do I create a community culture?

 Well, that does put a wrench in the plans, now doesn’t it?